pytask-dev/pytask/docs/explanations/why_another_build_system.rst

 Cons

 - Need to learn snakemake's syntax which is a mixture of Make and Python.
-- Has not plugin architecture.
+- Seems to have no plugin system.

 `Waf <https://waf.io>`_